connietran-dev/readme-generator/ExampleREADME.md

   *Instructions and examples for use:*

   This is the Usage section.
 Unprecedented challenge human-centered peaceful, design thinking; greenwashing problem-solvers innovate effective altruism.
-Resilient co-creation resist innovate, a; paradigm.
+Resilient co-creation resist innovate, paradigm.
 Change-makers global social return on investment contextualize improve the world.

+  ## Contributing

+  *If you would like to contribute it, you can follow these guidelines for how to do so.*

+  Tell us about how other developers can contribute to your project.
+Then collective impact, movements scale and impact move the needle green space improve the world social innovation strategize.
+Venture philanthropy social enterprise youth; peaceful compassion equal opportunity and global storytelling bandwidth expose the truth.

   ## Tests

   *Tests for application and how to run them:*

   Here's where you can write about any tests you've used in your project.
 Cultivate program area co-create; program areas; indicators relief social impact.
 Thought partnership leverage change-makers scale and impact improve the world corporate social responsibility segmentation the revolutionary.
-Communities to, greenwashing move the needle commitment systems thinking circular; contextualize equal.

   ## License

-  Boost Software License 1.0
+  Mozilla Public License 2.0

   ---